 compare budgeted versus actual costs.

-the VR Manager must document the results of the review, retain them for future GST planning, and provide them to VR regional management.
+the VR Manager must document the results of the review, retain them for future GST planning, and provide them to VR regional management upon request.

-The VR State Office will request from VR regional management a summary of activities in their region annually.
+The VR State Office may request from VR regional management a summary of activities in their region annually.

 C-1305-9: GSTs that Involve More than One Management Unit and/or Region

-GST sessions that will include students who are served by more than one management unit or region must be approved by the directors of the participating region or regions.
+GST activities that are jointly planned and will include students who are served by more than one management unit or region must be approved by the directors of the participating region or regions.

 If a student from one unit or region participates in a training session that is sponsored by another unit or region, the student's TVRC may be asked to hold a staff meeting to discuss the activity; however, the TVRC's participation is contingent on approval from the VR Manager.

-As with other GSTs, a description and budget for GSTs that are offered by more than one management unit or region must be submitted to the state office program specialist for Transition Services.
+As with other GSTs, a description and budget for GSTs that are offered and planned by more than one management unit or region must be submitted to the state office for review as described above.

-The state office program specialist reviews the proposed GST description and budget and facilitates final review and approval.C-1305-10: Additional Group Skills Training—Vocational and Work Readiness
+The state office program specialist reviews the proposed GST description and budget and facilitates final review and approval.

-Transition services provide a wide variety of training to help students with disabilities obtain the skills and experience they need to prepare for and make informed choices about whether and where to work and/or obtain a postsecondary education and where and how to live in the community.

-Students who can benefit are given opportunities to participate in group skills training, workshops, camps, and seminars.
-Families may also be included in opportunities when their participation supports the student's VR needs.
-The opportunities provided vary by state fiscal year, region, and the customers' needs.
-(See C-1305-8: Group Skills Training.)

-C-1305-11: Temporary Learning Experience
+C-1305-10: Temporary Learning Experience

 Temporary learning experiences include Pre-ETS funded activities such as camps, seminars, workshops, and conferences.
 For temporary learning experiences, submit information about the activity to VR.Pre-ETS@twc.state.tx.us.